Ask the experts panel: Managing relationships with trusts under CV-19

-- Your team are having a brainstorm on ‘out of the box’ ways to keep your relationship with funders during lock-down.
-What ideas are you bringing to the table?
+- Your team are having a brainstorm on how to keep and build your relationships with funders during lock down.
+What ideas - 'in' and 'out' of the box - are you bringing to the table?

 - One of your funders’ fundraising has been impacted by CV-19 and they are unsure what support they will be able to give in the future, how do you adapt your approach to keep the relationship?